meganz/MEGAchat/src/asyncTestReadme.md

     <test body>
 });
 ```
+Mind the closing bracket and semicolon at the end.
 The name can be any string.
 The list of done-s is enclosed in braces, and each done() description is in the form:
 ```{tag [, optname1, val1 [, optname2, val2 ]]}```
 The `tag` is the unique identifier of the done() item, which is used (in the `test.done(tag)` call) to specify that